Cymorth i ymgeiswyr swyddi rhyngwladol

 If your family members are not EEA/Swiss citizens, you may be able to bring them to the UK.
 However, in most circumstances, there are strict conditions that you and your family will need to meet.
 You will have to show your family members do not need to claim welfare benefits.

-Further information for those who are being sponsored by the University via Tier 2 (General) or Tier 5 (Government Authorised Exchange) can be found via the following links:
+Further information for those who are being sponsored by the University via Skilled Worker or Government Authorised Exchange (Temporary Work) can be found via the following links:

 UK immigration law is complex and getting it wrong has serious consequences.
 While we will always seek to support you, you should always consult a specialist adviser.
 To find out more, see the Citizens Advice Bureau's help with immigration problems.